 ▪ Personal protective gear must always be a part of your wardrobe when appropriate.
 Safety glasses, hardhats and safety shoes should be part of your permanent equipment and worn when required.

 ▪ When it comes to PPE, for liability reasons we only use company assigned hard hats.
-We understand there are a variety of selections and preferences, but to keep our compliance and uniformity, employees are not allowed to bring personal PPE such as body harnesses, hardhats, glasses, safety vests, etc.
+We understand there is a variety of selections and preferences, but to keep our compliance and uniformity, employees are not allowed to bring personal preferred PPE such as body harnesses, hardhats, glasses, safety vest etc.

 o Orange Safety Vest